EthanR168/QuackNet/README.md

 - [X] **Add Adam optimiser**
     Implement the Adam optimiser to improve training performance and convergence
 - [X] **Data augmentation**
-    add data augmentation such as flipping, rotation and cropping
+    Add data augmentation such as flipping, rotation and cropping
-- [X] **Input Data augmentation:** add normalisation of pixels and one hot labels
+- [X] **Input Data augmentation:**
+    Add normalisation of pixels and one hot labels
 - [X] **Skin Lesion detector**
-    use the neural network library to create a model for detecting skin lesions using HAM10000 for skin lesion images
+    Use the neural network library to create a model for detecting skin lesions using HAM10000 for skin lesion images
 - [ ] **Additional activation functions**
-    implement advanced activation functions (eg. GELU and Swish)
+    Implement advanced activation functions (eg. GELU and Swish)

 ## Code structure